cakephp/docs/en/core-libraries/helpers/html.rst

     :param mixed $path: Either a string of the CSS file to link, or an array with multiple files
     :param array $options: An array of options or :term:`html attributes`.

     Creates a link(s) to a CSS style-sheet.
-If key 'inline' is set to false in ``$options`` parameter, the link tags are added to the ``css`` block which you can print inside the head tag of the document.
+If the ``block`` option is set to true, the link tags are added to the ``css`` block which you can print inside the head tag of the document.

     You can use the ``block`` option to control which block the link element will be appended to.
 By default it will append to the ``css`` block.